Human Impact on the Mojave

 The project requires a combination of expertise, involving researchers who have worked extensively in adjacent arid land regions, such as southern Arizona, the Grand Canyon, and southeast Utah's Canyonlands.
 "The project's multidisciplinary nature means that scientists on the project team are learning from each other," said Gaydos.
 "We have geologists out in the field looking for soil crusts and counting tortoise burrows — not traditional tasks for a geologist."Remote sensing is one of the most valuable tools the team is using.
 "Satellite imagery enables us to look at the age and characteristics of a site's surface geology, which is essential to understanding the rate at which that site will recover from disturbances," said Gaydos.

-The scientists use geologic maps created from Landsat 5 data, supplied by the EROS Data Center Distributed Active Archive Center (EDC DAAC) in Sioux Falls, SD.
+The scientists use geologic maps created from Landsat 5 data, supplied by NASA's Land Processes Distributed Active Archive Center (LP DAAC) in Sioux Falls, SD.
 In addition, Landsat data have proved invaluable for identifying study unit boundaries when the team is working in the Mojave.
 The team also plans to use satellite data to examine dust movement in the desert, an important symptom of disturbance.

 The researchers work with high-tech tools such as digital ortho-photos created by the USGS, and imagery from the Advanced Visible and Infrared Imaging System (AVIRIS).
 Digital ortho-photos are produced by applying corrections to aerial photos using an elevation model.
 "This process enables us to remove distortions from aerial photos so that they scale correctly, which helps us interpret what we're seeing," said Gaydos.